atharvsuryawanshi12/Dual_Pathway_RL_songbird/Robust_sync/Robust_skeleton_13/README.md

 # Instructions
-This robustness skeleton is actually to compare how two different jumping algorithms fare against each other.
-First one is based of sum of weights over a day and the other is sum of RPEs over a day.
+This robustness skeleton is to improve upon the jumping based on daily weight updation and making it the best.
+Parameters to test
+    - BG_SIG_SLOPE
+    - RA_SIG_SLOPE